CExA-project/ddc/docs/transformations.md

 The aim of a computation kernel dedicated to a transformation is to determine the values of coefficients \f$ c_j \f$ knowing \f$ f(x_i) \f$ (and for the inverse transformation, \f$ f(x_i) \f$ knowing \f$ c_j \f$).

-Additionally to the *transformation* and the *inverse transformation*, there is a third operation which can be usefull: the *evaluation*.
+Additionally to the *transformation* and the *inverse transformation*, there is a third operation which can be useful: the *evaluation*.
 Indeed, more than a discrete function, coefficients \f$ c_j \f$ generate an interpolating (continuous) function which can be evaluated anywhere between the points of the mesh.

 Note: performing a (direct) transformation then an evaluation is an interpolation.

-Basis of function spaces can have additional properties like orthogonality
+Bases of function spaces can have additional properties like orthogonality
 \f$ <\phi_i|\phi_j>= \int \phi_i(x) \phi_j(x)\; dx = \delta_{ij} \f$ (thus, \f$ c_j = <f|\phi_j> \f$).
 This is the case for Fourier transform, and it provides a numerical method to perform the transformation (but not the most efficient one).
 In the general case orthogonality is not verified though, thus transformation algorithms are basis-specific.